 - Sedentary lifestyle.
 Lack of regular exercise increases risks for incidence of lower back pain also increases the severity of the illness.

 - Weight.
-Being overweight increases strain on the lower back, in addition to other joints (e.g., knees) and is a risk factor for certain types of back pain symptoms.
+Being overweight increases strain on the lower back and other joints (e.g., knees) and is a risk factor for certain symptoms.

 - Bad posture.
-Any poor position prolonged over time creates a risk of back pain.
-Examples include slouching over a computer keyboard, driving hunched over a steering wheel and lifting improperly.
+Any poor position prolonged over time increases the risk.
+Examples include slouching over a computer keyboard, driving hunched over a steering wheel, and lifting improperly.

 - Pregnancy.
-Pregnant women are more likely to develop back pain due carrying excess body weight in the front, and the loosening of ligaments in the pelvic area as the body prepares for delivery.
+Pregnant women are more likely to develop back pain due to carrying excess body weight in the front and the loosening of ligaments in the pelvic area as the body prepares for delivery.